UK foreign secretary to meet Russia's Lavrov

 London (CNN)UK Foreign Secretary Boris Johnson is to meet his Russian counterpart, Sergey Lavrov, in Moscow for "high-level talks" on Syria and Ukraine in the coming weeks, the UK Foreign Office said Saturday.

-Johnson has been a vocal critic of Russia's foreign policy in the past, particularly with regard to its military intervention in Syria.
+Johnson has been a vocal critic of Russia's foreign policy in the past, particularly regarding its military interventions in Syria and Ukraine.

 The Foreign Office said in a statement that the visit, at Russia's invitation, had "been in the pipeline for some time" following discussions between UK Prime Minister Theresa May and Russian President Vladimir Putin in September.